clrfund/monorepo/docs/brightid.md

 ```

 Note: the BrightID context is specific to the BrightID network - it's independent from the Ethereum network you choose to run the app on.
 It refers to the BrightID app context where you want to burn sponsorship tokens.
+The `Sponsor Contract` is the contract set up in the BrightID node to track the sponsorship event.

 [Learn more about context in the BrightID docs](https://dev.brightid.org/docs/guides/ZG9jOjQxNTE1NDU-basic-integration).